 The Idea

-Inspiration struck like a bolt of culinary lightning when Murrays was conceived.
+Inspiration struck like a bolt of culinary lightning when Murray’s was conceived.
 We can almost envision the founders huddled around a table, dreaming up a place where comfort food and community intertwine.
 They weren’t just planning a restaurant but laying the foundation for Murray’s Legacy.
+The founders recognized that venue selection would be crucial, so they considered factors such as accessibility and parking to ensure customer satisfaction from the outset.

 A Slice of Canadiana in Every Bite